David Fluellen: Tennessee Titans

-2017 season

-On September 17, 2017, in Week 2, Fluellen had the first three rushes of his career, which went for 18 yards, in a 37–16 victory over the Jacksonville Jaguars.
-Overall, he finished the 2017 season with four carries for 21 rushing yards.
+On September 17, 2017, in Week 2, Fluellen had the first three rushes of his career, which went for 18 yards, in a 37–16 road victory over the Jacksonville Jaguars.
+Overall, Fluellen finished the 2017 season with four carries for 21 yards.
 The Titans finished second in the AFC South with a 9–7 record and made the playoffs as a Wild Card team.
 In the Wild Card Round against the Kansas City Chiefs, Fluellen returned a kickoff for 12 yards right before halftime.
-The Titans won 22-21.
+The Titans narrowly won on the road by a score of 22–21.

-2018 season

-Fluellen made his first rush of the season, a two-yarder, in Week 7 during a narrow 20-19 loss against the Los Angeles Chargers.
-During Week 10 against the New England Patriots, he rushed three times for 14 yards before exiting the 34-10 victory with a knee injury.
+In 2018, Fluellen made his first rush of the season, a two-yarder, in Week 7 during a narrow 20–19 loss against the Los Angeles Chargers.
+Three weeks later against the New England Patriots, Fluellen rushed three times for 14 yards before exiting the 34–10 victory with a knee injury.
 He missed the next five games before being placed on injured reserve on December 20, 2018.
-In seven games, he had four carries for 16 yards on the season.
+In seven games, Fluellen had four carries for 16 yards on the season.

-2019 season

 On March 11, 2019, Fluellen re-signed with the Titans.
 He was placed on injured reserve with a knee injury on October 4.

 Personal life

 Fluellen, a native of Lockport, New York, is married to KSAZ-TV anchor/reporter Desiree Wiley.
-He has 5 sisters and a brother.
 His brother, Jhamal, was a running back at Syracuse and Maine.
-Fluellen enjoys bowling, mini-golf and watching movies with his wife in his free time.
-He hosted the first annual David Fluellen Football Camp in June 2018 at his high school alma mater in New York, Lockport High School.
+Fluellen hosted the first annual David Fluellen Football Camp in June 2018 at his high school alma mater in New York, Lockport High School.